trdroid/Android-Examples/BroadcastReceivers/README.md

 # Broadcast Receivers

-A Broadcast Receiver is a component that can respond to a broadcast message from a client.
+A Broadcast Receiver is a component that can respond to broadcast messages from the clients.

 > Broadcast Receiver

-A Broadcast Receiver inherits from BroadcastReceiver of the Android SDK and registers itself in the manifest file through a *receiver* tag.
+A Broadcast Receiver inherits from BroadcastReceiver of the Android SDK and is registered in the manifest file through a *receiver* tag.
 A *receiver* tag is way that a component (a Broadcast Receiver) advertises to the Android system that it can handle messages of a certain type.

 A message can be responded by more than one Broadcast Receiver if they register to respond to messages of that type.